 - Higher operating costs (depending on electricity cost)

-- Usually needs heavy-duty wiring and dedicated breaker box
+- Usually needs heavy-duty wiring and a dedicated breaker box

 Hydronic Heated Driveway Systems

-Hydronic heated driveway systems use hot water instead of electric cables to keep your driveway snow-free.
+Instead of electric cabling, hydronic heated driveway systems use hot water to keep your driveway snow-free.

-This can be either a network pattern of PEX pipes, or heavy-duty flexible plastic tubing that sits beneath your driveway’s surface.
+Hot water flows through a network pattern of PEX pipes or heavy-duty flexible plastic tubing that sits beneath your driveway’s surface.

 Running through them is a solution of propylene glycol and heated water, which keeps the liquid from freezing.

 The liquid solution is heated in a boiler, usually in a nearby shed or garage.
 Installing the boiler in an insulated garage can make it more energy efficient, saving money on operating costs.

 In general, operating costs are significantly lower for hydronic heated driveway systems.
-However, they will cost more to install due to the additional cost of the boiler means that initial installation costs are considerably higher.
+However, the additional cost of the boiler means that initial installation costs are considerably higher.

-Additionally, hydronic systems, though extremely powerful, don’t heat as evenly as electric systems.
-That’s because the heated liquid solution has to make it’s way through the piping in your driveway, losing heat as it goes.
+Hydronic systems, though extremely powerful, don’t heat as evenly as electric systems.
+As the heated liquid solution goes through the piping in your driveway, it loses heat as it travels.

-Typically, the areas closest to your garage, where the boiler is, will melt the snow first, while the farthest parts of your driveway will take considerably longer.
+This means the areas closest to your garage, where the boiler is, will melt the snow first.
+The farthest parts of your driveway will take considerably longer.